There’s an interesting change packaged inside the CDI 4.0 release that will change the way you think about the API.

 Because CDI Lite is a subset of CDI Full, build-compatible extensions are required to work in CDI Full environments.
 There’s also a mechanism for build-compatible extensions and portable extensions to coexist.
 Read this CDI blog post to learn more about build-compatible extensions.

-For compatibility reasons, there’s still a single Java archive (JAR) that contains all the APIs, so you don’t have to worry that CDI Lite will rename packages.
+For compatibility reasons, there’s still a single Java archive file that contains all the APIs, so you don’t have to worry that CDI Lite will rename packages.
 The Javadoc for the CDI types indicates whether they’re available in CDI Lite or CDI Full.
 The language model API is an exception.
-Some other Jakarta EE specifications expressed interest in this API, so that is shipped as a separate JAR and may eventually be split out of CDI into another specification.
+Some other Jakarta EE specifications expressed interest in this API, so that is shipped as a separate JAR file and may eventually be split out of CDI into another specification.

 Quality of Life Improvements